IBMAppModernization/app-modernization-ta-explore-lab-openshift4/README.md

 ## Summary

-Take a bow.
-You've gone through the process of migrating an app running on WebSphere Application Server to a containerized version running on WebSphere Liberty in ICP.
+You've gone through the process of evaluating various legacy  WebSphere Application Server apps for  migration  to a containerized version running on WebSphere Liberty in Kubernetes.